Back to Briefs

 Dr. Owen believes that while AI offers tremendous potential in lesson planning and personalized learning, its use must remain guided by human judgment.

-“In my opinion and experience **AI can be beneficial in this context but must be carefully utilized**,” she explained.
 “AI can provide a useful starting point, but experience and expertise in curriculum development should ensure that the learning objectives match the specific needs of the student.”

 She notes that AI often draws from global datasets that may not capture regional or cultural learning differences.
 Within the Caribbean, this can mean that AI-generated lesson plans or learning materials may overlook crucial socio-cultural or linguistic contexts.
 “Because AI mines what already exists online, it may not always fit the specific learning needs of the students,” she added.

-Benefits and Risks of AI Integration
+Benefits and Risks

 When asked about the main benefits and challenges of AI in education, Dr. Owen highlighted the dual nature of the technology.